The Winter Solstice (on or about DEC-21):

 concluding rabbit hunt, feast and blessing..."
 7

-One was called Calendar One by its modern-day finder.
+One was called Calendar One by the person who found it in modern times.
 It is in a natural

 enclosure in the center of the bowl, one can see a number of vertical